How to Create a WordPress Child Theme

 You can name the folder anything you want, however, you could name the child theme folder with the parent theme folder name by adding “child” at the end to help you remember it.

 Continue by opening the folder and creating the first file, the style.css file.
-Open the file then add the following code:
+Open the file then add the following code at the very top of the file:

 Theme Name: Twenty Twenty One Child Theme